Finitistic dimensions over commutative DG-rings: Introduction

-\textbf{Acknowledgements.} The second named author thanks Jan Trlifaj for explaining to him the connection between finitistic dimension and the Cohen-Macaulay property, which ultimately led to the creation of this paper.
+The second-named author thanks Jan Trlifaj for helpful discussions.
+The authors thank the referees for various suggestions that helped improving the paper.
 Isaac Bird, Liran Shaul and Jordan Williamson were supported by the grant GA~\v{C}R 20-02760Y from the Czech Science Foundation.
 Prashanth Sridhar was supported by the grant GA~\v{C}R 20-13778S from the Czech Science Foundation.